awslabs/llrt/API.md

 # API documentation

 > [!NOTE]
-> The long term goal for LLRT is to become [Winter CG compliant](https://github.com/wintercg/admin/blob/main/proposals.md).
+> The long term goal for LLRT is to become [WinterTC compliant](https://min-common-api.proposal.wintertc.org/).
 Not every API from Node.js will be supported.

 # Node.js API